Rare Albino Northwestern Crow Looking for Support!

 Albinism in birds brings many challenges.
 Their distinct look separates them from their own kind and attracts predators who can spot the unique species on the ground or while in flight.

-If you are interested in learning more about Wildlife Rescue, or how you can help provide care to injured and orphaned wildlife please contact our helpline at 604-526-7275 or you can give today, and ensure wildlife like the Albino Northwestern Crow have another chance in the wild.
+If you are interested in learning more about Wildlife Rescue, or how you can help provide care to injured and orphaned wildlife please contact our Support Centre for assistance or you can give today, and ensure wildlife like the Albino Northwestern Crow have another chance in the wild.

 Posted in Wildlife Stories